alexburgos/task-voting-nextjs/README.md

 Yarn or NPM
 ```

-For Mongo, I found it the easiest to install using Homebrew on the Mac (Skip you if already have it installed)
+For Mongo, I found it the easiest to install using Homebrew on the Mac

 With Homebrew:
 ```